25cs089-Aadya/25cs089-Aadya/README.md

 🧩 I like understanding how things work — and then trying to build my own version of them.

-💻 My usual development cycle is pretty simple: **build → break → Google → fix → repeat.**
+💻 My usual development cycle: **build → break → Google → fix → repeat.**

-🤖 Currently exploring **AI/ML**, because apparently one area of Computer Science wasn't enough.
+🤖 Exploring **AI/ML**, because apparently one field of Computer Science wasn't enough.

 🚀 Most of my projects start with a random idea and a
-**"let's see if I can actually make this"**.
+**"let's see if I can actually make this."**

 ---